-Great Place North Belfast’s Great Place: Great Women feature will run throughout January 2021.
-Our archive team have selected five women with historical connections to North Belfast for our New Year social media content.
+Great Place North Belfast’s Great Place: Great Women feature will run between January and April 2022.
+Our archive team have selected women with historical connections to North Belfast for our New Year social media content.
 A short analysis of their life and work will be provided for each individual.
 Collectively, these posts will highlight the important contribution made by women to the social, political and cultural fabric of North Belfast.

 Over the past couple of decades, historians have started the process of rectifying gender bias and omission in historical writing.
 Women ‘only occupy around 0.5% of recorded history’.
 Where women do appear in the written archive, or in historical sources, they tend to hail from wealthier backgrounds.
 Historical narratives also suffer from the wider problem of working class, ethnic minority and LGBT+ invisibility.
 Historians are slowly filling these gaps and actively looking for these stories.
 Great Place: Great Women aims to begin to address this imbalance.